mmahmoudighaznavi/Applied-text-analysis-fake-newsssification/README.md

 **Lowercasing:** Next, we converted all the text to lowercase.
 This is done to ensure that the same word, when used in different cases, is considered the same.
 For example, 'Fake' and 'fake' are the same words and should be treated as such.

 **Removing Stop Words and Stemming:** English has many common words like 'is', 'an', 'the', etc., which do not add much value when it comes to understanding the meaning of the text.
 These are called stop words and we removed them.
 Next, we performed a process called 'stemming'.
 This is where words are reduced to their base or root form.
 For example, 'driving', 'drives', 'drove' are variations of the word 'drive'.

+### Embedding:
+We utilized the Word2Vec algorithm to convert text data into numerical vectors which enabled our deep learning models to process and learn from the textual content efficiently.
+This technique facilitated the capture of semantic relationships between words, thereby enhancing the performance of our models in identifying fake news.

+### Modeling:
+We employed various deep learning models including Long Short-Term Memory (LSTM), Gated Recurrent Units (GRU), and Recurrent Neural Networks (RNN) to analyze the temporal dependencies in the text data, which is crucial for understanding the context and semantics.
+In addition, we also incorporated classical machine learning algorithms like Decision Tree, Support Vector Machines (SVM), and Logistic Regression to compare and analyze their performance against deep learning models in the classification task.
+This combination of models provided a comprehensive analysis of different machine learning approaches to fake news classification.

+### Evaluation:
+For evaluating the performance of our deep learning models, we used the accuracy metric alongside Area Under the Receiver Operating Characteristic Curve (AUC-ROC) values.
+These metrics provided insight into the true positive rate versus false positive rate, offering a holistic view of model performance.
+In the case of classical algorithms, we expanded the evaluation to include confusion matrices, which provided a detailed breakdown of true positive, true negative, false positive, and false negative rates, alongside the AUC-ROC curve values and accuracy.
+This multifaceted evaluation approach enabled a thorough assessment of each model’s strengths and weaknesses in tackling fake news classification.

+### Topic Modeling:
+Topic modeling was incorporated into our project to extract and understand the underlying topics present in the news data.
+This technique helped in categorizing the news articles into distinct topics, which further aided in discerning the authenticity of the news.
+By analyzing the distribution of topics and their coherence, we could better understand the thematic structure of the news data, which is essential for identifying patterns associated with fake news.
+Through topic modeling, we could enrich our feature set and improve the robustness of our classification models in detecting fake news.